logicly-au/pmhc-mds-spec/doc/validation-rules.rst

          * :ref:`dfn-date_referred_to_other_service_at_intake_conclusion`

   #.
-On :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value
+For :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value
      '42: AMHC' must only be used on existing records.
 It is not allowed on new records.
   #.
-On :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value
+For :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value
-     '44: HeadtoHelp / HeadtoHealth' must only be used by remaining temporary Head to Health Clinics located in Victoria and Thornleigh, NSW.
-For all other organisations, it must only be use on existing records - it is not allowed on new records.
+     '44: HeadtoHelp / HeadtoHealth' must only be used by remaining Head to Health Clinics located in Victoria and Thornleigh, NSW.
+For all other organisations this response is obsolete where
+     :ref:`dfn-date_client_contacted_intake` is 18 December 2025 or later.
+It may still be used by all organisations when adding intakes prior to this date.

 .. _iar-dst-current-validations: